sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

 1. Stack three boards
 2. Connect USB to your PC while press and hold BOOTSEL button
-3. Drag and drop soud-eq.uf2 file to the RPI-RP2 icon
+3. Drag and drop soud-eq.uf2 file to the RPI-RP2 (or RP2350) icon

 Then this board will be recognized as "Pico Sound Card with EQ"